The-Fonz/xc-game/README.md

 - Config: some values that will probably never get changed can be hardcoded, others should end up in `BASICCONFIG` where they can be overridden.
 They should have sane default values.
 They should be namespaced by class name, and nested if the object is instantiated by another class.
 - Only touch DOM when really needed to avoid slowdowns.
 If needed, let a function or class cache state (kind of like virtual DOM).
 - As few dependencies as possible, to keep code size as small as possible.

+## Reflections on architecture
+The classes should not know too much about each other, to avoid problems when changing things.
+Ideally their interactions are clearly defined in terms of e.g. interfaces.
+Efficiency is often a factor though, because we must only instantiate objects once.
+So let's not init clouds in the Engine constructor, but instead define a method called initClouds, that instantiates cloud meshes.
+Then another method takes care of updating.

+Let's agree on this:
+- No class--except the Game class--instantiates objects.
+- Initialization is done using `.initThing` methods, updating using `.updateThing` methods.
+- Every object that needs it has a `.meta` attribute where external methods can keep state info and a `.cache` attribute for internal state-keeping.